 Before updating for the first time, the remote origin repository should be renamed to upstream:

 $ cd themes/academic $ git remote rename origin upstream

 $ cd themes/academic $ git fetch upstream $ git log --pretty=oneline --abbrev-commit --decorate HEAD..upstream/master

 $ git pull upstream

 Uninstall your current version of Academic by deleting the contents of

 themes/academic/.
 Download and extract the latest version of Academic to your

-Check out the release notes for the version that you are updating to, paying attention to the breaking changes.
-You can check which version you currently have by using Git or by viewing
+Check out the release notes for the consecutive version that you are updating to, paying attention to the breaking changes.
+You can check which version you currently have, refer to the Preparation section above.

 If there are any issues after updating, you may wish to compare your site with the latest example site to check if any settings changed in